ac-willeke/trekroner-docs/docs/source/methods/06_tree_visibility/README.md

 **Rule 300: Green area proximity for residential buildings per district (rule 300)** We calculated the percentage of residential buildings per district that are located within a 300 m euclidean distance of green space as an indicator for rule 300.
 First, the *Euclidean distance* from each residential building to a green space is calculated in meters.
 Then, we count the number of residential houses per district that are located within 300 m of green spaces.

 ### **References**
+- Ahlstrøm, A., Bjørkelo, K., Fadnes, K.D.
+2019.
+AR5 Klassifikasjonssystem.
+Klassifisering av arealressurser.
+NIBIO BOK 5 (5) 2019. <http://hdl.handle.net/11250/2596511>
 - Cimburova, Z. and Blumentrath, S., 2022.
 Viewshed-based modelling of visual exposure to urban greenery – An efficient GIS tool for practical planning applications.
-Landscape and Urban Planning, Volume 222,104395. https://doi.org/10.1016/j.landurbplan.2022.104395
+Landscape and Urban Planning, Volume 222,104395. <https://doi.org/10.1016/j.landurbplan.2022.104395>
 - Cimburova, Z., Blumentrath, S., Barton, D.N., 2023.
 Making trees visible: A GIS method and tool for modelling visibility in the valuation of urban trees.
-Urban Forestry & Urban Greening 81, 127839. https://doi.org/10.1016/j.ufug.2023.127839
+Urban Forestry & Urban Greening 81, 127839. <https://doi.org/10.1016/j.ufug.2023.127839>
+- Kartverket 2023a.
+FKB-Bygninger.
+Geografisk vektordatasett. <https://kartkatalog.Geonorge.no/metadata/fkb-bygning/8b4304ea-4fb0-479c-a24d-fa225e2c6e97>
+- Kartverket 2023b FKB-AR5.
+Geografisk vektordatasett. <https://kartkatalog.geonorge.no/metadata/fkb-ar5/166382b4-82d6-4ea9-a68e-6fd0c87bf788>
 - Konijnendijk, C.C.
 2023.
 Evidence-based guidelines for greener, healthier, more resilient neighbourhoods: Introducing the 3–30–300 rule.
 J. For.
 Res.
-34, 821–830. https://doi.org/10.1007/s11676-022-01523-z
+34, 821–830. <https://doi.org/10.1007/s11676-022-01523-z>
-- FKB-Bygg (Kartverket, 2020)
-- FKB-AR5 (NIBIO, 2020)
-- SSB arealbruk(Statistics Norway, 2022)
+- Statistisk sentralbyrå (SSB) 2022: Arealbruk 2022.
+Geografisk vektordatasett. <https://kartkatalog.Geonorge.no/metadata/arealbruk-2022/a965a979-c12a-4b26-90a0-f09de47dbecd>

 ### **Contributors**